jkone27/fsi-web-minimal/README.md

 ### Why

-the convenience of a single script makes possibly F# a great language for true microservices, ideally all isolated and testable with their own public openapi specification, a monorepo or many repos you can decide for your own.
+The convenience of a single script app makes it possible for F# to shine as a great language for true microservices.
+All well isolated and testable from the public openapi specification, a monorepo or many repos you can decide for your own.